lachlanmcdonald/hackernews-user-tags/README.md

 ## Usage

-Whilst browsing Hacker News, click on a user's profile link to display the new tagging controls.
-You can author both a custom tag/label for the user, as well as select a colour for the label.
+Click a user's profile link to display the tagging controls.
+You can author both a custom label/tag for the user, as well as select a colour for the label.

-Tags are stored locally within the Tampermonkey extension.
+All data is stored locally.

+## Known issues

+**Color picker does not automatically close on Firefox**

+The `<input type="color">` UI on Firefox is a native UI contorl, and does not always honor changes to the page.
+There are not yet any known work-arounds.